VValiente/Trust/README.md

 # Trust

-This is a demo project build in Xcode 15.1 with minimum target of iOS 17.0.
+This is a demo project built in Xcode 15.1+ with minimum target of iOS 17.0.
 **IMPORTANT**: This is a partial implementation of the Trust Wallet for demo purposes only.

 <img width="320" alt="TrustWalletDemo" src="https://github.com/user-attachments/assets/67c1c9a9-1c4f-463c-8e97-e58545ae72ba">